witherhalo/witherhalo/README.md

 > hi, im witherhalo, uhh most people call me wither, some call me halo and a small amount of people call me skye<br />
 i mainly use he/him (+ bone/bones and fox/foxes/fox's) but asking is appreciated<br />
 omnisexual and genderfluid and a bunch of other stuffs<br />
-i really like Wither Skeleton if you couldn't tell (especially Wither from Monster School) -
+i really like Wither Skeleton if you couldn't tell (especially Wither from Monster School)<br />
+@CaveUnderscore - my alt/backup acc
+-
 > i am a minor<br />
 #1 Cave_ fan and Spectre duo CEO<br />